Moerill/Mess/README.md

 	- Console errors?
 (F12 or F11 in most browsers)
 5. Workflow to recreate the bug
 6. Helpful videos or screenshots if possible
 7. Either activate notifications, stay active or post your discord handle so i can get back to you for further questions

+**I will only take a quick glance at half hearted bug reports or Discord mentions!
+Don't expect me to react there!**

 ## Universal